Parallel Gateway Split Node

 • Executing automated tasks at the same time as end-user tasks.

 When you use a Parallel Gateway Split node in your workflow, you must also use a Parallel Gateway Join node.
-The Parallel Gateway Join node has 2 jobs:
+The Parallel Gateway Join node has two jobs:

 • Pausing the workflow until all parallel tasks that split from the Parallel Gateway Split node are complete.

-• Merging together each state of the submission before the submission can progress through the rest of the workflow.
+• Merging each state of the submission before it progresses through the rest of the workflow.

-TIP To learn more about the Parallel Gateway Join node, search Parallel Gateway Join Node in our In-Product Help.
+To learn more about the Parallel Gateway Join node, view our Parallel Gateway Join Node article.

-It's important that all paths that split from a given Parallel Gateway Split node reconnect at the same Parallel Gateway Join node.
-For example, you can't connect a Handoff or End node to a task or path that splits from a Parallel Gateway Split node.
-You also can't connect paths that split from the same Parallel Gateway Split node to several Parallel Gateway Join nodes.
-These rules ensure your workflow can't reach an endpoint while multiple states of the same submission exist.
+It's important that all paths split from a given Parallel Gateway Split node reconnect at the same Parallel Gateway Join node.
+For example, you cannot connect a Handoff or End node to a task or path that splits from a Parallel Gateway Split node.
+You also cannot connect paths split from the same Parallel Gateway Split node to several Parallel Gateway Join nodes.
+These rules ensure your workflow cannot reach an endpoint while multiple states of the same submission exist.

 Parallel Gateway Split Node Settings

-After adding a Parallel Gateway Split node to your workflow, select it to open a Settings Menu.
-This menu displays as a blue menu bar, either above or below the node itself.
-The menu has the following options:
+Let's explore the node's Settings Menu.
+This menu displays as a blue menu bar, either above or below the node, when you select the node itself.
+This node has these Settings Menu options:

 Opens the Edit Parallel Gateway Split window.
 From there, you can configure settings relating to the Parallel Gateway Split node.